-Let’s first define what exactly means Grounding and Earthing.
-The fact is that the meaning of “ground” is usually associated with “earth” (soil) so for many there is no difference between these two words.
-However, in the “electrical world” these are two different animals that should not be confused.
-It’s true that both – “grounding” and “earthing” represent connection to the earth.
-In practice such connection will be implemented by a robust wire connected to the rod (stick, plate etc..) inserted into the ground (earth) well below the surface.
+Let’s first define what exactly means grounding and earthing of shipping container home.
+The fact is that the meaning of “ground” is usually associated with “earth” (soil) so for many, there is no difference between these two words.
+However, in the “electrical world,” these are two different animals that should not be confused.
+It’s true that both – “grounding” and “earthing” represent a connection to the earth.
+In practice, a such connection will be implemented by a robust wire connected to the rod (stick, plate etc..) inserted into the ground (earth) well below the surface.
 What makes the difference is where the opposite end of the wire is connected.

-In the Grounding scheme, the opposite side of the wire will be connected to “active” (current carrying) part of the electrical equipment.
-For example, in the 1-phase transformer it will be one of the wires, in Split-phase transformer it will be the center tap.
-Such connection will set the potential of that point to “zero” volts in reference to earth (GND level).
+In the Grounding scheme, the opposite side of the wire will be connected to the “active” (current-carrying) part of the electrical equipment.
+For example, in the 1-phase transformer, it will be one of the wires, in the Split-phase transformer, it will be the center tap.
+Such a connection will set the potential of that point to “zero” volts in reference to earth (GND level).
 This “reference” is then distributed downstream the electrical system by the Neutral Wire.
 However, since the Neutral wire makes part of the active system (carries the current), the initial “reference level” (GND) will be slightly affected (increased) by the voltage drop along the Neutral wire.
-Nevertheless, in well designed (not overloaded) electrical distribution system, the potential of the Neutral wire at the far-end will be not higher than few volts above the initial reference (GND) level.
+Nevertheless, in well designed (not overloaded) electrical distribution system, the potential of the Neutral wire at the far end will be not higher than a few volts above the initial reference (GND) level.

-Such scheme was widely used in the past when “ground-wires” were not part of the residential circuits.
+The such scheme was widely used in the past when “ground wires” were not part of the residential circuits.
 Many may still remember wires connecting the body of a fridge or of other heavy loads to water pipes (note that the vast network of metal water pipes makes an excellent earthing system).

-Since long, modern home-circuits include GND wires effectively replacing earthing home equipment.
-Rightly called Ground Wires, they make connections between metallic bodies of home appliances, light fixtures etc, but instead of being connected to Earth, they are connected to the system Neutral Wire coming from the transformer.
+For a long, modern home circuits include GND wires effectively replacing earthing home equipment.
+Rightly called Ground Wires, they make connections between metallic bodies of home appliances, light fixtures, etc, but instead of being connected to Earth, they are connected to the system Neutral Wire coming from the transformer.

 The concept of Grounding and Earthing.
 Source: Circuit Globe

-Summarizing: In modern electrical installations, the main concept of Earthing bodies of appliances was replaced by Grounding Wires.
-However, for the safety reasons, the earthing still holds for metal housing structures.
-Robust, lasting connection of container’s body to Earth, fixes its potential to “zero” volts, so in the case of fault (short-circuit to container’s wall), it will protect humans from potentially fatal electric shocks!
+In modern electrical installations, the main concept of Earthing bodies of appliances was replaced by Grounding Wires.
+However, for safety reasons, the earthing still holds for metal housing structures.
+The robust, lasting connection of the container’s body to Earth, fixes its potential to “zero” volts, so in the case of a fault (short-circuit to the container’s wall), it will protect humans from potentially fatal electric shocks!

 a) Container Houses connected to the Grid

-Note: Here the notion of return path is used symbolically, because in AC (Alternative Current) systems, direction of the current flow changes at the frequency of 60 Hz (50Hz) following the sinusoidal shape of the voltage).
-The name “Neutral” indicates the fact that the wire is at the potential close to “zero” (earth).
+Note: Here the notion of the return path is used symbolically because in AC (Alternative Current) systems, direction of the current flow changes at the frequency of 60 Hz (50Hz) following the sinusoidal shape of the voltage).
+The name “Neutral” indicates the fact that the wire is potentially close to “zero” (earth).

 Typical US pole-mounted distribution transformer providing “split-phase” power for residential service (rated 120/240 V).
-Visible are 2-hot wires and 1 neutral wire connections and (on the right side) Earth connection.
+Visible are 2-hot wires and 1 neutral wire connection and (on the right side) Earth connection.
 Source: Wikipedia

-If wires are properly selected, the voltage drop between the transformer (source) and user’s loads is relatively small.
+If wires are properly selected, the voltage drop between the transformer (source) and the user’s loads is relatively small.
 Practically speaking, it wouldn’t be “visible” at the user’s 110Vac (hot) end.
 When it comes to the Neutral wire, the situation is different.
 Most of us will expect it to be at the potential of the GND (Earth).
-However due to flowing “return currents” and wire’s non-zero resistance it’s potential at user’s end will be higher (typically few volts in reference to the Earth level).
+However, due to flowing “return currents” and the wire’s non-zero resistance, its potential at the user’s end will be higher (typically a few volts in reference to the Earth level).
 However, because such low voltages are safe for humans, under normal circumstances the neutral wire does NOT represent any danger.

 At the user’s side, Live and Neutral wires are distributed across the house to individual loads feeding lights and appliances.
-From the safety point of view most appliances and light fixtures with exposed metal parts (metal housings) must be connected to GND with the help of the third wire (usually bare copper wire in Romex-type cable, or individual green wire).
-Such appliances have power cables terminated with 3-prong connector.
-On the load side, the GND wire is connected to an exposed metal housing (fixture etc) while at the Main Power Panel, it is connected to the Neutral Bar (point where the Neutral wire coming from the Power Utility (transformer) is connected to neutral wires from all circuits in the house).
+From the safety point of view, most appliances and light fixtures with exposed metal parts (metal housings) must be connected to GND with the help of the third wire (usually bare copper wire in Romex-type cable, or individual green wire).
+Such appliances have power cables terminated with a 3-prong connector.
+On the load side, the GND wire is connected to an exposed metal housing (fixture, etc) while at the Main Power Panel, it is connected to the Neutral Bar (the point where the Neutral wire coming from the Power Utility (transformer) is connected to neutral wires from all circuits in the house).

 Examples of normal and faulty (short-circuit) operation of the residential 110Vac/220Vac system (unfortunately, here the Earth connection on the transformer side is not shown).
 Source: Larry Dimac (TheCircuitDetective.com)

-Bottom line: At the user’s side (house) the Neutral and GND wires should be NOT connected to the Earth!
-Earthing current-carrying installation should be done Only at one point (and in this case it is done in the transformer).
+At the user’s side (house) the Neutral and GND wires should be NOT connected to the Earth!
+Earthing current-carrying installation should be done Only at one point (and in this case, it is done in the transformer).

-Does it mean that we should not connect our house to the Earth?
-For traditional housing structure, the answer is clear – NOT (or rather, there is no need for that, after all, what would you connect to the earth?
+Does it mean that we should not connect our houses to the Earth?
+For traditional housing structures, the answer is clear – NOT (or rather, there is no need for that, after all, what would you connect to the earth?
 Brick walls?).
 However, for metal structures (and that’s where we come to container houses), the answer is – YES (see “earthing” section below).

 See what happens when the hot wire accidently touches container’s body that is not connected to the earth (here represented by the “Electrical Equipment”).
 Source: Circuit Globe